English and Civics

 Do I have to speak English to apply for citizenship?

 Probably.
 Although there are some exceptions, most people applying for citizenship are required to read, write, and speak basic English.
 At your naturalization interview, you will be asked to talk about your application, answer civics questions, read one sentence, and write one sentence – all in English.
 You do not have to say or spell every word correctly and you may ask the officer to repeat the question or speak slowly.
 The officer must understand what you are trying to say.

-My friend/relative wants to apply for citizenship but he/she does not speak English.
+My friend/relative wants to apply for citizenship but they do not speak English.
 Are there any exemptions?

 Yes.
-Some people are not required to take his/her interview in English based on age and how long he/she has had their green card.
-If a person qualifies based on one or more of the criteria below, he/she will be exempt from the English requirement, but will still be required to answer the civics questions in his/her native language.
+Some people are not required to take their interview in English based on age and how long they have had their green card.
+If a person qualifies based on one or more of the criteria below, they will be exempt from the English requirement, but will still be required to answer the civics questions in their native language.

 · At least 50 years old and has had a green card for at least 20 years;